-Xtremegaminerd.com is supported by the readers.
-The purchase you make through our links may get us some commission and doesn't cost you an extra penny.
+Xtremegaminerd.com is a participant in Amazon Associate Program and is supported by the readers.
+The qualifying purchase you make through our links may get us some commission and doesn't cost you an extra penny.

 Yes!
-Ryzen 5 3600 has proved to be the best Gaming Processor for $200 which directly competes with the Intel Core i5 9600K and gives a tough competition to the i7 9700K and even to the mighty i9 9900K.
-It has 6 cores and 12 threads and is supported on the B450 as well as the X470 chipset motherboards.
-So, even if you don’t own the X570 board right now, you can update the bios of your existing AMD AM4 motherboard to run it.
+Ryzen 5 3600 has proved to be the best Gaming Processor for $200 in 2020 and is currently one of the best in 2021 too as it directly competes with the Intel Core i5 9600K and i5 10400F under $200.
+It has 6 cores and 12 threads and is supported on the B450/B550 as well as the X470/X570 chipset motherboards.

 But with this powerful processor, it’s very important and crucial to choose the most suited graphics card that will not hinder its performance and at the same time deliver the maximum value for the money.
 If you combine it with something like a GTX 1050, you will without a doubt get the best out of the graphics card but not necessarily from the CPU itself because there is still a lot of headroom for this CPU to handle.

 For eliminating this problem I have brought you the list of the best graphics cards that you can combine with the Ryzen 5 3600 and get 60+fps at 1080p as well as at 1440p on ultra settings.

 MSI GTX 1650 Super Gaming X

 The least I can recommend for Ryzen 3600 is the GTX 1650 Super graphics card which features 1280 Cuda Cores and is a perfect GPU for 1080p high to ultra settings gaming and thus it will serve you very best when it comes to budget gaming without too much compromise in graphical settings.